 As you gradually build intimate relationship with Him, little by little, you come to see Him as He really is.
 Everything about His glorious, beautiful heart is made known to you in ever-increasing ways.
 What results from this is a spontaneous growth of hope inside of you.

-The passage in 2 Corinthians 3 on which we have been ruminating tells us that we need Holy Spirit to take away the veil that keeps us from looking at God (vv.
+This same beautiful passage in 2 Corinthians 3 tells us that we need Holy Spirit to take away the veil that keeps us from looking at God (vv.
 15-18).
 When, and only when, He removes this shroud of unbelief from our hearts, we can begin to behold His glory.
 Then we can get to know Him more and more deeply.
 Then hope can start to thrive and flourish in our spirits.

 Hebrews 6:19 also makes reference to this veil: “This hope we have… both sure and steadfast… enters the Presence behind the veil” (NKJV).
 The hope that Holy Spirit incrementally develops inside of us takes us further and further into God’s presence.
 It moves us entirely beyond the veil that used to keep us from seeing Him.